-iRunFar’s Meghan Hicks has been using the Western Mountaineering HighLite for warmer weather trips for years.
+iRunFar’s Meghan Hicks has been using the Western Mountaineering HighLite for warmer weather trips for years, sometimes pushing it into cooler temps by utilizing a puffy and a bivy.
 Photo: iRunFar/Eszter Horanyi

 A sleeping bag is one of the most important pieces of gear when assembling a fastpacking or ultralight backpacking kit.
 Without a good night of sleep, trips can become miserable quickly, and if you spend the dark hours shivering, you’re probably not sleeping well.
 The best ultralight sleeping bags will keep you warm without weighing you down.

-Whether you’re looking for an ultralight sleeping bag that will fit into a fastpack for mild desert nights or one that will keep you warm above treeline on a late fall trip, the weight of the bag matters.
-When combined with a slimmed-down kit, the best ultralight sleeping bags will keep your backpack light enough to run on many types of terrain and move quickly and efficiently at other times.
+Whether you’re looking for an ultralight sleeping bag for mild desert nights or one that will keep you warm above treeline on a late fall trip, the weight of the bag matters.
+When combined with a slimmed-down kit, the best ultralight sleeping bags will keep your backpack light, allowing you to run on many types of terrain and move quickly and efficiently at other times.

-For this guide, we researched and tested over 25 sleeping bags over several years.
-We took them on spring, summer, and fall trips in the San Juans of Colorado, shoulder-season trips through the deserts of the Colorado Plateau, and countless trips through the Wasatch of Utah.
+For this guide, we researched and tested over 25 sleeping bags over the course of several years.
+We took them on spring, summer, and fall trips in the San Juan Mountains of Colorado, shoulder-season trips through the deserts of the Colorado Plateau, and countless trips through the Wasatch Mountains of Utah.
 We also tested sleeping bags in the damp climate of New Zealand, where keeping gear dry was a key challenge.

 For more background information, see our buying advice, testing methodology, and frequently asked questions below the picks.